pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 -   M4 = Does the process include data retention limits based on sensitivity of data
--   M5 = Does the process include guidance on disposal requirements based on the sensitivity of data
+-   M5 = Does the process include guidance on disposal requirements based on the sensitivity of the data
 -   M6 = `GV10`

 ### Metrics